earthly/website/blog/_posts/2023-10-23-pants-python-monorepo.md

  - managing python monorepo
  - managing python monorepo by pants
  - how to manage python monorepo
+excerpt: |
+    This tutorial explains how to use Pants, a monorepo tool, to build, configure, and manage a Python monorepo.
+It covers setting up the project, defining the backend and creating the necessary BUILD files, running tests, linting and formatting the code, and packaging and running the application.
 ---

 If your application comprises multiple projects, you can choose between two approaches: storing each project in its own code repository or storing all the projects in one repository.
 This single repository in the second approach is known as a monorepo.
 A monorepo is a version control system that holds multiple projects in one repository.
 A monorepo has advantages, such as easier code reuse and dependency management.
 However, it also has some disadvantages, such as security challenges with access control and the need for a tool to handle builds efficiently.